HPV and Pap Testing

 As of early 2019, guidelines for the management of women with abnormal screening results are being updated by a group of clinical societies.

 How are cervical abnormalities treated?

-If biopsy analysis of cells from the affected area of the cervix shows that the cells have CIN-2 or more severe abnormalities, further treatment is probably needed depending on a woman’s age, pregnancy status, and future fertility concerns.
+If biopsy analysis of cells from the affected area of the cervix shows precancerous lesions, further treatment is probably needed, depending on a woman’s age, pregnancy status, and future fertility concerns.
 Without treatment, these cells may turn into cancer.
-Treatment options include the following:

-The most common method used to treat precancerous cervical lesions is the loop electrosurgical excision procedure), in which an electrical current that is passed through a thin wire loop acts as a knife to remove tissue.
+The most common method used to treat precancerous cervical lesions is the loop electrosurgical excision procedure (LEEP), in which an electrical current that is passed through a thin wire loop acts as a knife to remove tissue.
 Less commonly used methods to treat such lesions include cryotherapy, laser therapy, and conization.

-The screening guidelines call for women who have been treated for CIN-2 or more severe abnormalities to continue screening for at least 20 years, even if they are over 65.
+The screening guidelines call for women who have been treated for precancerous lesions or cancer to continue screening for at least 20 years, even if they are over 65.

 Do women who have been vaccinated against HPV still need to be screened for cervical cancer?

 Yes.
 Because current HPV vaccines do not protect against all HPV types that cause cervical cancer, it is important for vaccinated women to continue to undergo routine cervical cancer screening.